 Medicare Advantage plans are the same price and benefit level regardless of age, gender, or other factors that cause the Medigap prices to vary.
-These will give an affordable option that will protect you from the unpredictable costs associated with having Original Medicare only.
+These will give you an affordable option to protect you from the unpredictable costs of having Original Medicare only.

-Plan A covers some of the most significant costs associated with Original Medicare.
-It cover’s your Part A and Part B coinsurance, Hospice co-pay, and preventative care.
+Medicare Plan A covers basic benefits, which include some of the most significant costs associated with Original Medicare.
+It covers costs associated with Part A, such as:

-While this doesn’t sound like a lot, it does help ensure you do not have uncapped medical bills as the Part B coinsurance does not have a cap.
+While this doesn’t sound like a lot, it does help ensure you don’t have uncapped medical bills, as the Part B coinsurance does not have a cap.

 What is not covered by Medicare Supplement Plan A?

-Plan A doesn’t cover the Part A and Part B deductibles, excess charges, skilled nursing coinsurance or co-pay, or foreign travel.
+Plan A doesn’t cover the Part A and Part B deductibles, Part B excess charges, skilled nursing coinsurance or copay, or foreign travel.

-Plan A will range between $110 and $130 for most beneficiaries.
-A few factors will dictate the actual cost as age, gender, smoking, and location.
+The monthly premium for this Medigap policy will range between $110 to $130 for most beneficiaries.
+A few factors will dictate the actual cost: age, gender, smoking, and location.